 By Hal Partlow, Associate Director of Grants –

-help enable the Tennessee Arts Commission to make informed decisions in awarding grants and technical assistance recommendations to applicants.
+As part of the annual grant review process each year, advisory panels are held so that citizens from across Tennessee can provide expert guidance in evaluating grant applications.
+They help enable the Tennessee Arts Commission to make informed decisions in awarding grants and technical assistance recommendations to applicants.
 Advisory panels may represent a specific artistic discipline or grant program.
 Panel composition ideally represents cultural and geographic diversity and multiple professional perspectives.

 Panel meetings are open to the public.
 Click here for directions and parking.